jlibovicky/jlibovicky.github.io/_posts/2020-01-23-MT-Weekly-Unsupervised-Translation.md

 it showed up that at the beginning, a very approximate dictionary created using statistical heuristics is enough.

-When we a bilingual dictionary (even a low quality), we can fit the regression between the words in the dictionary.
+When we have a bilingual dictionary (even a low quality), we can fit the regression between the words in the dictionary.
 In the next step, when we have the projection, we can build a new bilingual dictionary based on the better projection that we just learned.
 And then, when we have a new better dictionary, we can fit a new even better projection, use it to get a dictionary, and so on.
 At some point, this process converges and we end up with